KiroTheBlueFox/modeltocollisionboxesminecraft/README.md

 Information : You need python 3.7 installed to launch it.

+Version 1.2 changelog :
+ - Added a graphic interface to make the tool easier to use and more intuitive instead of being only text

 Version 1.1.1 changelog :
  - Added a config.txt file to configure a few things